 Women participating in the Research Discovery Workshop at the State Library of Queensland.

-This resource map aims to raise awareness of the diversity of Queensland’s Aboriginal and Torres Strait Islander languages and identify resources within State Library collections to support language research and community language revival.
+Our resource map shares Queensland’s diverse Aboriginal and Torres Strait Islander languages and identifies resources within State Library collections to support language research and community language revival.
 The map’s primary purpose is to identify language resources; it is not designed nor suitable for Native Title research or claims.
 Queries relating to Native Title should be directed to the representative Native Title body.

 New media makes it possible for anyone to create, modify and share Aboriginal and Torres Strait Islander language content with others, using relatively simple tools that are often free or inexpensive.
 New media requires a computer, tablet or mobile device with Internet access.
 New media tools can help you:

 This toolkit aims to provide community members, language workers and others with some useful tips, resources and information to incorporate New Media into community language revival processes and activities.